ngwanatiyani/ngwanatiyani/README.md

 🌟 About Me:

 🌍 Developing innovative software to address real-world challenges.
-📚 Prototyping Asifunde Chommie, a learning platform tailored for South African high school learners ( still a private repository.
-Soon to be made public)
+📚 Prototyping Asifunde Chommie, a learning platform tailored for South African high school learners.

 ## Technologies and Languages: